-On October 16th, 1859, the radical abolitionist John Brown led 21 followers--including free blacks and former slaves--in a raid on the Federal arsenal at Harper's Ferry, Virginia.
-Brown's intention was to spark an uprising by slaves, who he planned to arm with weapons captured from the arsenal and lead in a campaign of liberation across the South.
+On October 16th, 1859, the radical abolitionist John Brown led 21 followers--including free African Americans/Blacks and formerly enslaved African Americans --in a raid on the Federal arsenal at Harper's Ferry, Virginia.
+Brown's intention was to spark an uprising by enslaved African Americans, who he planned to arm with weapons captured from the arsenal and lead in a campaign of liberation across the South.
 As it happened, Brown's group was detected before they had seized the arsenal, and were forced to retreat into an adjacent engine house.
-Local militias and armed citizenry kept them surrounded until a federally dispatched unit of United States Marines-commanded by Brevet Colonel Robert E. Lee-arrived on the 18th to storm the engine house, capturing Brown and seven of his surviving followers.
+Local militias and armed citizenry kept them surrounded until a federally dispatched unit of United States Marines - commanded by Brevet Colonel Robert E. Lee-arrived on the 18th to storm the engine house, capturing Brown and seven of his surviving followers.